kletellier/Arduino-Assetto-Corsa-Dashboard/Readme.md

   1 arduino wired on USB on the PC communicate with server within serial port

-  Display Speed,Gear,Fuel , Fuel estimated autonomy after 2 laps, best lap , last lap ( also performance meter in tmp1638)
+  Display Speed,Gear,Fuel , Fuel estimated autonomy after 2 laps, best lap , last lap ( also performance meter in tmp1638) For ACC no Tyre Wear and Tyre Temp

 ## Installation